To Neutralize Unavoidable Emissions

 Not all offset projects are created equal in terms of quality, transparency, impact and co-benefits.
 To address this, McGill has taken a number of strategic steps in order to create a shortlist of recommended offset projects.
 The first step was to work with dedicated applied student research teams in the School of Environment and the Faculty of Management to review best practices, establish "pre-requisite criteria", and gauge the interest of our community in purchasing offsets.
 Following these initial research projects, the Offset Selection Committee—composed of students, faculty, and staff—developed additional criteria that fit our context and mission at McGill.
 This committee was responsible for reviewing projects against these criteria, and ultimately putting forward their recommendations.

-Based on the selections of the Offset Selection Committee, we excited to be able to recommend four offset projects to our community.
+Based on the selections of the Offset Selection Committee, we excited to be able to recommend three offset projects to our community.
 You can learn more about each project below.
 The recommended projects will be re-evaluated by the committee every few years.

 Project Type: Avoided emissions from climate education & action